Anwishta/FlavorFleet/README.md

 # FlavorFleet
-a fast responsive full-stack website that allows you to order from various foods and deliveries it to your doorstep
+a fast responsive full-stack website that allows you to order from food various shops and deliveries to your doorstep